Self Help

 Applying the Principle

-Principle 7: Let the Other Person Feel that the Idea is His or Hers
+Principle 7: Let the Other Person Feel That the Idea Is Theirs

 The Power of Ownership